All posts

 Torch is built specifically for the long tail.

 Modern AI agents change that.
 They navigate applications the way a human administrator does — reading the interface, handling unexpected dialogs, recovering when something moves.
-Torch pairs deterministic automation on the happy path with AI-based recovery on the edges.
+Torch pairs deterministic automation on the happy path with AI-based recovery at the edges.